bytemine/egroupware2zarafa/README.md

 These scripts let you export data from an eGroupware database:

-* calendar data gets exported to an ICS file
+* calendar data gets exported into ICS files
 * contacts get exported into CSV files

 All files are ready to get imported into Outlook (and thereby Zarafa) using the Outlook standard import tool.